parthiv-n/valyutest/README.md

    - Open Ollama app and browse available models
    - Download `qwen2.5:7b` (recommended - best for biomedical research with tool support)
    - Or choose from: `llama3.1`, `mistral`, `deepseek-r1`
    - That's it!
-Bio will automatically detect and use it
+Patent Explorer will automatically detect and use it

-3. **Use in Bio**
+3. **Use in Patent Explorer**
    - Start the app in development mode
    - Ollama status indicator appears in top-right corner
    - Shows your available models